ps78674/zabbix-lsi/README.md

    semodule -i zabbix_agent_01.pp
    ```

-If you using it for DELL PERC monitoring (with perccli), don;t forget to change storcli to perccli in scripts.
+If you using it for DELL PERC monitoring (with perccli), don't forget to change storcli to perccli in scripts.